Things to See and Do in Cantabria

 The essence of north Spain's coast

-Beautiful Cobreces beach, where the lush green grass meets the sea, a shell-like bay flanked by cliffs on either side of its firm golden sands is ideal for all the family.
+Beautiful Cobreces beach, where the lush green grass meets the sea, and where the Casas Cantabricas story truly started, is a shell-like bay flanked on either side of its golden sands by cliffs and pastures.
+Ideal for all the family with all the elements of the perfect north Spain beach.

 Children can be amused for hours jumping in and out of the waves, playing bat and ball or shrimping in the fascinating rock pools.
 Adults can just lie back and enjoy the sun and the sea breeze, stroll along the shore or take a refreshing dip in the sea.

-And if hunger strikes there are two good bars with restaurants serving tasty fishy delights and crisply roasted chicken, there's even an ice-cream van for the little ones.
+Authentic eating, right on the beach: When hunger strikes there are two good bars with restaurants serving tasty fishy delights and crisply roasted chicken, there's even an ice-cream van for the little ones.
+Nothing too fancy but it's kept us going back year after year.
 Paradise.

 Playa de Galizano